Taylors Wines

-Taylors Wines is a family-owned winery established in 1969 which is located in the Clare Valley of South Australia.
+Taylors Wines is a family-owned winery established in 1969 and located in the Clare Valley of South Australia.
 Taylors is one of the founding members of the Australia's First Families of Wine.
+As at 2022 it was ranked the thirteenth largest Australian wine company in terms of total revenue.

-Taylors' first wine was the 1973 Taylors Cabernet Sauvignon which was awarded a gold medal at every Australian national wine show where it was entered, since then Taylors Wines has grown to become the largest holding in the Clare Valley.
-Due to trademark restrictions Taylors Wines trades as Wakefield Wines in the majority of the Northern Hemisphere.
+Taylors' first wine was the 1973 Taylors Cabernet Sauvignon.
+Taylors Wines is the largest holding in the Clare Valley.
+Due to trademark restrictions, Taylors Wines uses the name Wakefield Wines in the majority of the Northern Hemisphere.

 History

-The original 178-hectare vineyard was founded in 1969 by Bill Taylor (Snr) and his sons, Bill and John and is still run by the family today.
-The original vineyard is located by the Wakefield River in the Clare Valley, South Australia.
+The original 178-hectare vineyard was founded in 1969 by Bill Taylor, Sr. and his sons, Bill and John, and is located by the Wakefield River in the Clare Valley, South Australia.

 Seahorses

-The three Seahorse logo of Taylors and Wakefield wines came through a discovery in the vineyard.
-While excavating the vineyard dam, the family found fossilised remains of little Seahorses, signifying the area had once been part of an inland sea Today, the three seahorses represent the three generations of Taylors winemakers.
+The three seahorse logo of Taylors and Wakefield wines came through a discovery in the vineyard.
+While excavating the vineyard dam, the family found fossilised remains of seahorses, signifying the area had once been part of an inland sea.
+Today, the three seahorses represent the three generations of Taylors winemakers.

 Clare Valley

 The Clare Valley is "Situated in the northern Mt Lofty Ranges.
-South Australia's Clare Valley was settled in the late 1830s, with the first vineyards planted and wines produced in the early 1840s" The region is home to a large number of vineyards and grows a wide variety of grape varieties though it is renowned for its Riesling, Cabernet Sauvignon and Shiraz.
+South Australia's Clare Valley was settled in the late 1830s with the first vineyards planted and wines produced in the early 1840s" The region is home to a large number of vineyards and grows a wide variety of grape varieties though it is renowned for its Riesling, Cabernet Sauvignon and Shiraz.
 South Australia has the most wine activity of all the states in Australia.

 Vineyard

 The Taylor family vineyard is located in the Clare Valley, more specifically in the sub-region of Auburn, and stretches to the Watervale border.
-"It is 350 meters above sea level and the climate is often described as Mediterranean due to the cool maritime breezes originating from the Gulf of St Vincent – situated only 60 kilometres to the West."
+"It is 350 meters above sea level and the climate is often described as Mediterranean due to the cool maritime breezes originating from the Gulf of St Vincent situated only 60 kilometres to the West."